Results.

 May 2010

-Registrar entitled to hear interim stay applications; injunctions are executable and may be stayed; reference dismissed.
+Registrar empowered to hear interim stay applications; temporary injunctions are executable and may be stayed; reference dismissed.

 25 May 2010